johnmathews/johnmathews.github.io.old/content/articles/autumn-bin-and-path.md

 returning to normal, I have opportunity to post again.

 ## PATH
-!\$PATH is a variable (of type string) which contains a series of folder locations separated by ":".
+$PATH is a variable (string) which contains a series of folder locations separated by ":".
 Each of these folders contains programmes.
 When you type the name of a programme into terminal without specifying its location, the OS looks sequentially in each of the folder locations